leon-matthews/rp2040/README.md

 # rp2040

-Playground for experimenting with the RP2040 microcontroller
+Playground for experimenting with the RP2040 microcontroller and Pico board.